 Staff

-The Proteus Fund staff brings decades of experience as nonprofit professionals, organizers, advocates, philanthropic thought partners, grantmakers, and strategic leaders across the spectrum of social justice work.
+The Proteus Fund staff brings decades of diverse experience as nonprofit professionals, organizers, advocates, philanthropic thought partners, grantmakers, and strategic leaders across the spectrum of social justice work which fosters an approach to our work with a shared commitment to advancing equity and social change.

 Staff - Proteus Fund

-Paul Di Donato (he/him/his) has been President and CEO of the Proteus Fund and Proteus Action League since 2016.
-His over 30 years of leadership includes work as a social justice activist, lobbyist, litigator, philanthropic and nonprofit executive, and Board member working across many progressive issues and movements.
+Paul Di Donato has been President and CEO of the Proteus Fund and Proteus Action League since 2016.
+His over 35 years of social justice efforts and leadership includes work as an activist, advocate, lobbyist, litigator, philanthropic and nonprofit executive, presenter, lecturer, and Board service.

-Paul Di Donato (he/him/his) has been President and CEO of the Proteus Fund and Proteus Action League since 2016.
-His over 30 years of leadership includes work as a social justice activist, lobbyist, litigator, philanthropic and nonprofit executive, and Board member working across many progressive issues and movements.
+Paul Di Donato has been President and CEO of the Proteus Fund and Proteus Action League since 2016.
+His over 35 years of social justice efforts and leadership includes work as an activist, advocate, lobbyist, litigator, philanthropic and nonprofit executive, presenter, lecturer, and Board service.

-At Proteus Fund, Paul oversees a wide range of dynamic programming—from Donor Collaboratives and Donor Advised Funds to Fiscally Sponsored Projects (FSPs)—aimed at mobilizing and partnering with foundations and individual grantmakers to support local, state and national movement actors to advance equity, justice, and an inclusive, representative democracy.
+At Proteus Fund, Paul oversees a wide range of dynamic programming—from Donor Collaboratives and Donor Advised Funds to Fiscally Sponsored Projects (FSPs)—aimed at mobilizing and connecting philanthropy to the frontlines of social justice to advance racial, gender, queer, and disability justice as well as an inclusive, fully representative democracy.
+In the process, Paul has worked to reshape the model of philanthropic intermediaries to attain long-term sustainability and play a partnership-based and robust role in social justice work across the country.

-Under Paul’s leadership, Proteus Fund has doubled its annual grantmaking to approximately $23 million, with a deeper focus on the local and state level.
-During this time, the organization has also transformed its donor collaborative model to not only provide essential funding, but also create additional tools, capacities, and networks to further strengthen grantee impact.
-Since 2016, Proteus Fund has also doubled the number of FSPs to 15 while completely overhauling and deepening its approach to the FSP portfolio to better incubate and nurture these critical social-justice initiatives.
-Today, Proteus is a $40-million progressive philanthropic organization supporting 33 funds and initiatives with a highly skilled and committed staff of over 90 individuals.
+Under Paul’s leadership, Proteus Fund has dramatically increased its annual grantmaking and deepened the focus of the work on the local and state level and advanced its model of true partnership with grantees.
+During this time, the organization has radically transformed its donor collaborative model to not only provide essential funding, but also create and offer many additional tools, capacities, and networks to further strengthen the impact and sustainability of its grantee partners and build deeper movement infrastructure more generally.
+Since 2016, Proteus Fund has also doubled the number of Fiscally Sponsored Projects while completely overhauling and deepening its approach to the FSP portfolio to better incubate and nurture these critical, under resourced social-justice initiatives.
+Today, Proteus is a $50 million progressive philanthropic organization supporting 23 funds and initiatives with a highly skilled and committed staff of over 89 individuals working across 27 states.

 Prior to becoming President, Paul served as the Director of Proteus Fund’s Civil Marriage Collaborative (CMC) for eight years.
 The CMC was a groundbreaking donor collaborative that played a critical role in helping to win the freedom to marry in the United States in 2015.
-Under Paul's leadership, the CMC created a space for committed donors, visionary activists and advocates, and talented allies from across many sectors to innovate and advance the most effective strategies to advance marriage equality.
-The CMC awarded over $20 million in grants and played a significant role in organizing non-CMC funders to provide $20 million in additional grantmaking.
+Under Paul's leadership, the CMC created a space for committed donors, visionary activists and advocates, and talented allies from across many sectors to innovate and advance cutting-edge strategies to advance marriage equality.

-Prior to his work with Proteus Fund, Paul worked in New York and San Francisco in a variety of capacities in service to social justice movements.
-As a consultant, Paul specialized in program and organizational development, strategic planning and evaluation, and leadership and governance coaching, and governance with a wide range of philanthropic, nonprofit, and academic clients.
+Prior to his work with Proteus Fund, Paul worked in a variety of capacities in service to social justice movements.
+As a consultant, Paul specialized in program and organizational development, strategic planning and evaluation, leadership coaching, and governance work for a wide range of philanthropic, other nonprofit, and academic clients.

 As Executive Director, Paul evolved the programming of Funders Concerned About AIDS to better educate and mobilize U.S. grantmakers to address the domestic HIV/AIDS crisis.
 Paul also transformed the organization into a leading international philanthropic actor in the response to the global pandemic.
 As Federal Affairs Director and Public Policy Director at the San Francisco AIDS Foundation and Public Policy Director at the AIDS Legal Referral Panel, Paul provided key leadership on a wide range of national and California-specific HIV/AIDS legislative and related public policy victories.
 He also served as both Executive and Legal Director for National Gay Rights Advocates, one of the first national LGBTQ legal rights organizations.
 In private civil-rights practice, Paul litigated a wide range of cases from prison reform and employment discrimination to voting rights.
 Upon graduating law school, Paul was the first man to be appointed a Revson Women’s Law & Public Policy Fellow.

-Paul graduated summa cum laude from the University of Pennsylvania and received his law degree from Harvard Law School.
+Paul graduated with a B.A. from the University of Pennsylvania and received his law degree from Harvard Law School.

 Read more

-Amardeep Singh (he/him/his) is a seasoned grassroots activist, attorney, organizational founder, and philanthropy professional.
-Amar came to Proteus from the Open Society Foundations (OSF) where he served as a senior program officer, issuing $11 million in grants to build the advocacy power of Muslims, Arabs, and South Asians—including successful efforts ...
+Amardeep Singh is a seasoned grassroots activist, attorney, organizational founder, and philanthropy professional.
+Amar came to Proteus from the Open Society Foundations (OSF) where he served as a senior program officer, issuing $11 million in grants to build the advocacy power of Muslims, Arabs, and South Asians—including successful efforts to repeal the...

 At the Sikh Coalition, Amar played a significant leadership role in several critical social-justice victories: